shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/2-name-resolution-issues.md

    ![Screenshot showing the stopped vm in the Azure portal.](../media/mod2-default.png)

-    >**Note**: It may take a 10-15 minutes to create the Bastion service.
+    >**Note**: It may take 10-15 minutes to create the Bastion service.
 When it's created enter the below details.

 1. Under **Connection Settings**, enter the following details and click on **Connect (3)**, a new tab in your browser should connect to **VM1-<inject key="Deployment ID" enableCopy="false" />**